 Users may also manage certain categories of Trackers used on mobile apps by opting out through relevant device settings such as the device advertising settings for mobile devices, or tracking settings in general (Users may open the device settings and look for the relevant setting).

-Users are free to decide whether or not to grant consent.
+Users are free to decide whether or not to allow the use of Trackers.
 However, please note that Trackers help this Application to provide a better experience and advanced functionalities to Users (in line with the purposes outlined in this document).
-Therefore, in the absence of the User's consent, the Owner may be unable to provide related features.
+Therefore, if the User chooses to block the use of Trackers, the Owner may be unable to provide related features.

 Given the objective complexity surrounding tracking technologies, Users are encouraged to contact the Owner should they wish to receive any further information on the use of such technologies by this Application.